Marcello Ferrada de Noli: Family

 Marcello Ferrada de Noli was born in Copiapó, Chile, in family of Italian origin (Noli), descendants to the nobleman and navigator Antonio de Noli.
+His grandfather Giuseppe Vittorio Noli is described in Region Atacama as "a settler from Genoa" who made his fortune in viñeñards and wine production in Copiapó.
 His father was a company owner and retired officer in the armed forces, and his mother was a professor at the University of Concepción.
 He is the father of seven children, among them Swedish writers Caroline Ringskog Ferrada-Noli and Nicholas Ringskog Ferrada-Noli.
 He lives in Bergamo, Italy.

 Arte de Noli

-First paint exhibitions in Europe at Centro Studi Artistici La Giada, Rome at Feltrinelli Editore, Rome 1974, and at Galleria Moran.
+His first painting exhibitions in Europe were at the Centro Studi Artistici La Giada, Rome at Feltrinelli Editore, Rome 1974, and at Galleria Moran.
 In Sweden, at Kulturhuset, Stockholm, 1977, an exhibition of his paintings with political content was organized by Amnesty International.
 The theme of the exhibition was "The Desaparecidos", referring to the missed prisoners ensuing the 1973 Chilean coup d'état.
 The Embassy of Chile in Stockholm organized in 2004 a retrospective art exhibition with Ferrada de Noli's paintings and portrait works.
-His signature Arte de Noli.
+His signature is Arte de Noli.